pulumi/pulumi-hugo/themes/default/content/blog/kubernetes-4-0-even-more-kubernetes-native/index.md

 ## Migrating to Kubernetes 4.0

 You can migrate your existing Pulumi Kubernetes projects to 4.0 today, or start a new project targeting 4.0 with any of the Pulumi templates.

 For users migrating to 4.0, check out the [v4 Provider Migration Guide](https://www.pulumi.com/registry/packages/kubernetes/how-to-guides/v4-migration/) with full details of the additional changes in this release.

+## Getting Started

+Try Infrastructure as Code for Kubernetes by following this quick [getting started guide](/docs/clouds/kubernetes/get-started/).

+Join us for a free, on-demand webinar with Pulumi and the CNCF to learn how to use Pulumi's Kubernetes Provider and other open-source tools to build internal developer platforms.
+[Register &rarr;](https://community.cncf.io/events/details/cncf-cncf-online-programs-presents-cncf-on-demand-webinar-how-to-start-building-a-self-service-infrastructure-platform-on-kubernetes/)